St. Paul, Alaska: Economy and transportation

-The island has an airport, known as St. Paul Island Airport.
-Grant Aviation provides regularly scheduled flights to Dutch Harbor.
+The island has an airport, St. Paul Island Airport, primarily serviced by Aleutian Airways.
+Security Aviation and Grant Aviation provides chartered flights to the island as well as other regularly scheduled flights to Dutch Harbor.
 There is one asphalt north–south oriented runway that is 6500 ft in length.
 Runway 36 has an ILS approach system, allowing for instrument approaches during times of fog and low ceilings.

 Media

 St. Paul is served by KUHB-FM 91.9, an NPR affiliate that broadcasts a wide variety of programming and music.
 St. Paul also has two low-power translators of the statewide Alaska Rural Communications Service on Channel 4 (K04HM) and Channel 9 (K09RB-D).

 Novastoshnah, the northeastern presque-isle of the island, and Lukannon, on the island's south peninsula (see survey map above) are settings of the Rudyard Kipling story "The White Seal" and poem "Lukannon" in The Jungle Book.
 Walrus Island, visible on the same map off to the east, is also mentioned in the same story.